Stable Angina

 • Coronary artery bypass graft (CABG)

-CABG is preferred over PCI if there is any of the following:
+CABG is preferred over PCI if any of the following:

 • >65 y/o